Anne Dallas Dudley: Legacy

 Dudley's legacy has been honored in numerous ways.
 She is one of three women featured in the Tennessee Woman Suffrage Memorial in Knoxville, Tennessee, along with Lizzie Crozier French of Knoxville and Elizabeth Avery Meriwether of Memphis.
 She is featured along with ten other prominent Tennesseans in The Pride of Tennessee, the official Tennessee State Bicentennial Portrait which hangs in the Tennessee State Capitol.
-There is also a historical marker in Nashville's Centennial Park dedicated to her.
+There is also a historical marker, placed by the Tennessee Historical Commission, in Nashville's Centennial Park dedicated to her.
 Dudley was inducted into the National Women's Hall of Fame in 1995.

 An apartment building completed in 2015 on Elliston Place in Nashville is named "The Dallas" in honor of her.

 On August 26, 2016, as part of Women's Equality Day, a monument by Alan LeQuire was unveiled in Centennial Park in Nashville, featuring depictions of Dudley, Carrie Chapman Catt, Abby Crawford Milton, Juno Frankie Pierce, and Sue Shelton White.

-In 2017, Capitol Boulevard in downtown Nashville was renamed to Anne Dallas Dudley Boulevard.
+In 2017, Capitol Boulevard in downtown Nashville was renamed Anne Dallas Dudley Boulevard.